 website | 240 2nd Ave S (Pioneer Square) | monthly subscriptions available

-While I find lot of the beans from Elm interesting, I can’t stop thinking about the single-origin coffee, Colombia Jonathan Caicedo (~$24).
+While I find a lot of the beans from Elm interesting, I can’t stop thinking about the single-origin coffee, Colombia Jonathan Caicedo (~$28).
 It’s a light roast coffee grown by a 19-year-old farmer who is doing interesting things with the coffee cherry, the part of the coffee plant that is usually discarded but has the potential to be the next big superfood.
-The result is a smooth coffee that has some floral notes at end.
+The result is a smooth coffee that has some floral notes at the end.

 Blossom Coffee Roasters